Housing

 Cage Furniture

-To feel secure, garter snakes need a place to hide.
+To feel secure, all snakes need a place to hide — what reptile keepers call a hide box.
 This should be reasonably solid and relatively small: the snake should be able to curl up tightly within it, and if it can touch the sides of its hiding place when it’s curled up, so much the better.
 Formed plastic boxes that fulfill this requirement are available in pet stores, as are hollow half-logs.
-You can make your own boxes out of cardboard, but bear in mind that they will get soiled quickly.
+You can also repurpose other things and make them into hideboxes, such as used containers, even cardboard.
+Bear in mind that they will get soiled quickly and will have to be replaced often if they can’t be cleaned.

 Substrate and Cleaning